-In the day job, I mainly work with Business Inteligence applications.
-Oracle Hyperion EPM and Business Inteligence (OBIEE) are the main products, but I also develop and maintain custom software.
-In the day job I'm quite well known for handling a broad range of jobs, and known for making calculations or code run faster!
+In the day job, I mainly work with Business Intelligence applications.
+Oracle Hyperion EPM and Business Intelligence (OBIEE) are the main products (now moving into their cloud offerings such as Oracle Analytics Cloud), but I also develop and maintain custom software.
+In the day job I'm quite well known for handling a broad range of jobs, and known for making code run faster!

 Outside the day job, I developed a second career building, maintaining and upgrading websites and have quite a few large ones to my name.
-Most of these are designed with the html + css put together by others, but almost all of the code working them is mine.
-My portfolio includes
+Most of these are designed with the html + css put together by others, mostly my uncle, but most of the code behind them is mine.
+My portfolio includes:

 - frontier.ac.uk + international sites